How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-Another common way of involving stakeholders in a hackathon is for them to serve as \textbf{mentors} (section \ref{sec:dec:mentor}) or \textbf{jurors}.
-Serving as mentors -- in comparison to the aforementioned role as speakers or trainers -- allows stakeholders to directly work with participants, provide targeted feedback and steer them into a specific direction \cite{nolte2020support} and foster learning \cite{affia2020developing}.
+\forceindent Another common way of involving stakeholders in a hackathon is for them to serve as \textbf{mentors} (section \ref{sec:dec:mentor}) or \textbf{jurors}.
+Serving as mentors -- in comparison to the aforementioned role as speakers or trainers -- allows stakeholders to directly work with participants, provide targeted feedback, and steer them into a specific direction~\cite{nolte2020support} and foster learning~\cite{affia2020developing}.
 Utilizing stakeholders as jurors can also be beneficial because they can provide realistic project assessments based on their area of expertise and again provide useful feedback to participants when discussing their verdict.

-In addition to serving in the aforementioned roles, stakeholders can also \textbf{provide access to additional resources} in the form of datasets, documentation and access to interested parties such as potential future customers or domain experts \cite{codeforpgh}.
-This requires them to be accessible during the hackathon but it allows participants to seek input and advice on demand.
+\forceindent In addition to serving in the aforementioned roles, stakeholders can also \textbf{provide access to additional resources} in the form of datasets, documentation, and access to interested parties such as potential future customers or domain experts~\cite{codeforpgh}.
+This requires them to be accessible during the hackathon, but it allows participants to seek input and advice on demand.

-For some hackathons it might also be feasible for stakeholders to \textbf{propose specific challenges} for the participants to address \cite{nolte2020support}.
-We observed this model mainly in scientific hackathons where scientists proposed project areas or challenges that were related to their area of expertise or that would help them in their work.
+\forceindent For some hackathons, it might also be feasible for stakeholders to \textbf{propose specific challenges} for the participants to address~\cite{nolte2020support}.
+We observed this model, for example, in scientific hackathons where scientists proposed project areas or challenges that were related to their area of expertise or that would help them in their work.
 Participants can then choose which challenge or project to address and how to address it.
+This model can also be useful in an educational context where teachers propose challenges that students can address.

-Finally, stakeholders can of course also attend an event as \textbf{participants} or serve as \textbf{co-organizers}.
-This is particularly common for corporate hackathons where organizers and participants often are employees of the same company that organizes the event \cite{oneweek}.
-Involving stakeholders as participants can however be difficult especially in an open event that welcomes individuals from various domains and backgrounds since stakeholders might be inclined to take over projects and adjust them to fit their ideas or goals.
+\forceindent Finally, stakeholders can, of course, also attend an event as \textbf{participants} or serve as \textbf{co-organizers}.
+This is particularly common for corporate hackathons where organizers and participants often are employees of the same company that organizes the event~\cite{oneweek}.
+Involving stakeholders as participants can, however, be difficult, especially in an open event that welcomes individuals from various domains and backgrounds since stakeholders might be inclined to take over projects and adjust them to fit their ideas or goals.